B2B eCommerce Payment Methods Guide: Compare Pros & Cons in 2023

 However, one of the most outstanding features that make it different from the rest is that ingoing and outgoing payments automatically sync with the user’s accounting statements.
 That results in a simple process for bookkeeping and taxes.

 The fee by credit card is 2.9% plus 0.25 for each transaction, which is a bit slower than Paypal and Square.
 If businesses accept to pay $20 monthly or have total transactions, over $7,500 in B2B payment can enjoy a discount off these rates.

 Perfect for: B2B businesses which want to use one platform for their payments and time tracking solution

 Due provides full-scale payment solutions, including electronic invoicing, digital wallet, mobile payments, project management, and time tracking.
 The company offers a low-cost payment processing fee, starting at 2.8%, which makes Due a good choice for law firms, bookkeepers.

 Perfect for: B2B businesses who do business across the border Transpay service supports international payments to and from 200 countries in 60 currencies.
 This kind of payment is highly recommended for small businesses because the higher cost they need for wire or bank transfer overseas is significantly limited by Transpay.

 By using this payment method, business owners can send money directly from their US bank account to their local bank account in local currency.
 The transaction fee is so much lower than bank wire fees, ranging from $5 to $20 for each transaction.

-Every business is different, and there is no size fits for all.
-Possibly, the payment solutions that work well for your company can not be used for another business and vice versa.
-Here are the best practices that will be helpful for both B2B buyers and sellers.
+Every business is different, and there is no one size that fits for all.
+Possibly, the payment solutions that work well for your eCommerce company can not be used for another business and vice versa.
+Here are the best practices that will be helpful for both B2B eCommerce buyers and sellers.

 - Invoice customer right after the transaction